Luke-Grundvig/cs260-byu/notes.md

 Use orientation and aside to hide parts if the screen is too small realtime colors gives good color waves and matching colors

+DOM: document object model
+how to manipulate DOM:
+    - use recursion (for loop in htis case, auto) ex. for each child print the child

+    .json() is a javascript function that takes a json string and returns an object